Marine & Family Program - Resources, MCCS

 Marine and Family Services: Marine and Family Services, 011-81-98-970 -2104 / 011-81-98-970-2106 / 011-81-98-970-8395.

 Housing: All Government Housing on Okinawa is managed by the Housing Office on Kadena AB.
 Satellite offices are located on Camp Courtney and Camp Kinser.
 Personnel assigned to Camps Hansen, Schwab, Courtney, or McTureous, White Beach should make appointments for on-base housing at Camp Courtney.
 Personnel assigned to MCAS Futenma, Camp Kinser, and Naha Port should report to Camp Kinser.
 Personnel assigned to all other areas on Okinawa should make appointments for on-base housing at the Kadena Housing Office, 011-81-98-970-0114 / (DSN) 315-634-0114.
+More information about the housing process in Okinawa can be found at Okinawa Housing website.

 If authorized to live off base you will find furnished and unfurnished apartments for short or long term basis.
 A basic set of furniture (and appliances for those residing off-base) is provided at no cost for members serving accompanies or command-sponsored tours.
 Note that Furniture is not provided for unaccompanied Marine Corps personnel authorized to reside off base.